1. Home

 Regardless of the cause, whether it be because of a dog skin allergy or a parasite of some kind or something else altogether, your pet will most likely be highly agitated.
 It goes without saying that you can expect to see your pet “working” the affected area continuously and this will usually serve to simply make the condition worse.
 He may also become snappy and start to growl if you try to inspect the area more closely.

-6 Causes of Dog Hot Spots Issue
+6 Causes of Hot Spots on Dogs

 There is of course an initial circumstance that usually leads to this condition.